swissnexSF/Urban-Data-Challenge/public-transportation/README.md

-The three cities Geneva, San Francisco, and Zurich all have an extensive public transportation network.
-The cities provided data about
+Public transportation data for the three cities contain information about
 * scheduled arrivals of vehicles
 * real time arrivals of vehicles
 * passenger counts at each stop

 Each city has a folder containing the data that was provided by its transit authority.
-The data structure and the extent of the data collected is different for each of the three cities, but you'll be able to find common data in the collections of each city:
+The data structure and the extent of the data collected is different for each of the three cities, but you'll be able to find common data field in each city's collection:

-## Common data
+## Common Data Fields

 ### Schedule
 | field                 | San Francisco                                             | Zurich                                        | Geneva                                           |